LambdaGaming/GChroma/README.md

 &nbsp;

-# Planned Features
-- Support for patterns so developers don't have to use loops on the existing functions, which should help with performance.
-- Possible support for 3rd party, non-razer devices that support Synapse such as LED strips and computer hardware.
-- Better Lua enums so more keys obtained with `input.LookupBinding()` are supported.

-&nbsp;

 # FAQs
  ## Does this work on servers?
  Yes, but the server needs to have the base addon for it to work on your end.